finnito/Science/content/9scie/plants-as-producers/_index.md

 1. __Living Organisms__
     1. Identify and describe the difference between living and non-living
-    2. Identify features of lfiving organisms (MRS C GREN)
+    2. Identify features of living organisms (MRS C GREN)
     3. Identify the major differences between plants and animals
 2. __Plant Growth & Reproduction__
-    1. Expalin why plants are so important to life on Earth
+    1. Explain why plants are so important to life on Earth
     2. Describe and explain the process of photosynthesis
     3. Describe plant growth, reproduction, dispersal and why bees are so important.
 3. __Plant vs. Animal Cells__
-    1. Indentify the main features of plant and animal cells
+    1. Identify the main features of plant and animal cells
     2. Describe their functions
-    3. Use a icroscope to view cells of plants and animals
+    3. Use a microscope to view cells of plants and animals

 ## Unit Plan